Japetus audio interview on Bay-FM 25th September 2008

 What does the immediate future hold for you?

-It’s great to finally have the DVD out and I’m looking forward to doing some new filming and new music in the coming months.
+It’s great to finally have the DVD out and I’m looking forward to moving into anew space of recording my inspirational songs.